danburzo/trimd/README.md

 const HTML_DEFAULTS = {};
 ```

+This command ignores any YAML/TOML front-matter data present in the source file.

 ### `trimd remarkdown`

 Convert Markdown to Markdown.
 The command accepts the same options as `trimd markdown`.

 The `trimd remarkdown` command is useful for converting Markdown that may contain raw HTML into the Markdown style specified with the `--md.<option>=<value>` options.

+This command preserves any YAML/TOML front-matter data present in the source file.

 ## See also